 This rule states that injured people who bear partial responsibility for a boating accident may have their potential damage award reduced by the percentage of fault they hold, as long as they are not more than half at fault.
 If the plaintiff in a boat accident case bears 51 percent of the fault for the accident, the court may move to bar their recovery altogether.

 Because of this rule, defendants may attempt to avoid liability by alleging that an injured party is largely responsible for their own damages.
-Fortunately, an experienced boat accident lawyer in Charleston could help refute accusations of comparative negligence and help fight for fair compensation on a plaintiff’s behalf.
+Fortunately, an experienced boat accident attorney in Charleston could help refute accusations of comparative negligence and help fight for fair compensation on a plaintiff’s behalf.

 South Carolina maintains a statute of limitations for filing personal injury claims.
 The deadline is typically set at three years from the date of the injury or accident.
 There may be some exceptions, however.
-For instance, children who are injured may have more time to file a boating accident claim, since courts often do not “start the clock” with regard to the statute of limitations until after someone turns 18.
+For instance, children who are injured may have more time to file a boating accident claim, as courts generally do not “start the clock” with regard to the statute of limitations until after someone turns 18.

-Contacting a Charleston Boat Accident Attorney
+Contact a Charleston Boat Accident Attorney Right Away

 Boating accidents may lead to complex legal cases.
 Often, hurt people have to deal with confusing insurance claims while trying to physically heal.
-In these cases, having a qualified attorney on your side could be advantageous.
+In these cases, having a qualified local attorney on your side could be advantageous.